© 2006-2007 Bob Hackett and Sander

 Sakamaki's HA-19 at the National Museum of the Pacific War

-Many thanks go to Steven L. Price of the Hawaii Undersea Research Laboratory for assistance with the revision.
+Many thanks go to Steven L. Price of the Hawaii Undersea Research Laboratory for assistance with this revision.

 -Bob Hackett and Sander Kingsepp